The Cellar Door Sessions 1970

 The Cellar Door Sessions 1970 is a boxed live album released in 2005.
-It was recorded over several nights in 1970 at the Washington D. C. nightclub The Cellar Door.
-Despite similar formatting to The Miles Davis Series of box sets, it is not part of that series.
+It compiles six of ten sets that were performed over four December nights in 1970 at the D. C. nightclub the Cellar Door.
+Despite similar formatting, it is not a part of the Miles Davis Series of box sets.

 Significant portions of Davis' Live-Evil were edited and compiled from the music that appears on discs 5 and 6.
-The sections labelled "Improvisation" into "Imamorata" are most commonly known as "Funky Tonk", but were released on Live-Evil as "Imamorata and Narration by Conrad Roberts".
+The sections labelled "Improvisation" into "Inamorata" are most commonly known as "Funky Tonk," but were released on Live-Evil as "Inamorata and Narration by Conrad Roberts."

 Live-Evil and this collection are the only official recordings of John McLaughlin's live performances with Miles Davis.